tambapps/fourier-transform-library/README.md

 ### Recursive Cooley–Tukey

-A recursive implementation of the [Cooley–Tukey FFT algorithm](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm)
+A recursive implementation of the [Cooley–Tukey FFT algorithm](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm).
+Note that this algorithm requires the input length to be a power of 2.

 ### Iterative Cooley–Tukey

 An iterative implementation of the [Cooley–Tukey FFT algorithm](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm)
+Note that this algorithm requires the input length to be a power of 2.

 ## 2D Fast Fourier Transform